gnolang/gno/docs/concepts/testnets.md

 - **Intended purpose**
   - Providing access the latest version of Gno for fast development & demoing
 - **Versioning strategy**:
-  - Portal Loop infrastructure is managed within the `misc/loop` folder
+  - Portal Loop infrastructure is managed within the `misc/loop` folder in the monorepo

 For more information on the Portal Loop, and how it can be best utilized, check out the [Portal Loop concept page](./portal-loop.md).

-View the Portal Loop network configuration [here]. // add rpc config

 ## Staging
 Staging is a testnet that is reset once every 60 minutes.